leuel-a/sorting_algorithms/README.md

 The algorithm maintains two subarrays in a given array.

-	1. The subarray which already sorted.
+	1.The subarray which already sorted.
-	2. The remaining subarray was unsorted.
+	2.The remaining subarray was unsorted.

 In every iteration of the selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.